 The Olympic Games exhibition has the athletes and their equipment as the main theme.
 Historic equipment used at the games as well as clothes worn by Olympians are on display.

-Many sports are covered from not only the summer games but also the winter Olympics and Paralympic games.
-The touch pads here have a database with more than 1,000 video clips of Olympic moments.
+Many sports are covered from not only the summer games but also the winter Olympics and Paralympic games too.
+The touchpads here have a database with more than 1,000 video clips of Olympic moments.

 The Olympic Spirit

-The lowest floor of the museum has as theme the Olympic Spirit – it is in many ways the most interesting part of the museum with many interactive displays and opportunities for visitors to try their hand at some training aspects of Olympic athletes.
+The lowest floor of the museum has as theme the Olympic Spirit.
+Here many interactive displays and equipment provide opportunities for visitors to try their hand at some training aspects of Olympic athletes.

-From the large fountains (with a useful if somewhat strangely positioned public toilet), visitors can follow stairs or an even walkway up to the museum.
+From the large fountains (with a useful if somewhat strangely positioned public toilets), visitors may use stairs or a sloping walkway up to the museum.

 Directly in front of the museum is an eternal flame where the Olympic anthem is played daily at noon.
-A nearby 100-m track allows visitors to time themselves at what is certainly the most glamorous event at the Olympic Games.
+A nearby 100-m track allows visitors to time themselves at what is certainly the most prestigious event at the modern Olympic Games.

 Eight white pillars lead to the museum entrance – these have the names of the summer and winter games as well as of the presidents of the Olympic committee.